anontechnology/documentation/docs/tutorials/rules.md

 Retention policy actions are available only in data rules.

 A retention policy action determines how long the data is considered to still be valid.
 The retention policy status of all your data can be viewed in ViziVault Enterprise.
 Retention policies can specify either a cutoff date after which the data is no longer valid, or a number of days to retain the data for.
 Additionally, a secondary policy can be specified that marks data as invalid if it has not been read for a certain number of days.

-## Entity tag action

-Entity tag actions are available only in activity rules.

-An entity tag action adds or removes a tag on the entity that a data point being accessed belongs to.
-This will cause the tag to be added to all future data stored about that entity.

 # JSON format of actions